MicrosoftDocs/visualstudio-docs/docs/containers/container-tools-react.md

 A *Dockerfile*, the recipe for creating a final Docker image, is created in the project.
 Refer to [Dockerfile reference](https://docs.docker.com/engine/reference/builder/) for an understanding of the commands within it.

-The default Dockerfile uses a base image to run the container, but when you want to also be able to run a Node.js application on it, you need to install Node.js, which mean adding some installation commands in a couple of places in the Dockerfile.
+The default Dockerfile uses a base image to run the container, but when you want to also be able to run a Node.js application on it, you need to install Node.js, which means adding some installation commands in a couple of places in the Dockerfile.
 The installation commands require elevated permissions, since the changes affect the container's privileged system files and folders.

 When the new project dialog's **Configure for HTTPS** check box is checked, the *Dockerfile* exposes two ports.
 One port is used for HTTP traffic; the other port is used for HTTPS.
 If the check box isn't checked, a single port (80) is exposed for HTTP traffic.

-If you are targeting .NET 8 or later, the default Dockerfile that Visual Studio creates using the normal user account (look for the line `USER app`), but that account doesn't have the elevated permissions required to install Node.js.
-To account for this, do the following:
+If you're targeting .NET 8 or later, the default Dockerfile that Visual Studio creates using the normal user account (look for the line `USER app`), but that account doesn't have the elevated permissions required to install Node.js.
+To account for this situation, do the following:

-1. In the Dockerfile, delete the line `USER app`
+1. In the Dockerfile, delete the line `USER app`.
 1. Change the ports that are exposed in the first section of the Dockerfile to port 80 is for HTTP requests and (if you chose to support HTTPS when you created the project) 443 for HTTPS requests.
 1. Edit *launchSettings.json* to change the port references there to 80 and 443; replace 8080 with 80 for HTTP, and 8081 with 443 for HTTPS.